joelcassel/easee-js-slim/README.md

 - Handy command abstraction and simple examples for NodeJs and Server implementations
 - Uses **Axios** for access.
-- You need an account created on Easee Cloud (https://easee.cloud/auth/signup)
+- You need an account created on Easee Cloud (https://easee.com/auth/signup)
-- Details on the Easee API is on https://developer.easee.cloud/docs/get-started
+- Details on the Easee API is on https://developer.easee.com/docs/get-started

+_2023-08-30: The official Easee API url is now changed to .com.
+Docs will also change to https://developer.easee.com on 3rd of October according to Easee.
+See: https://developer.easee.cloud/docs/api-domain-change-copy (thanks chrisill for the notice/issue)_

 # Quickstart